 3. Helps you focus on user and brand

-Since you do not need to worry too much about various sizes, spacings, color channels, etc., you can invest your efforts more in how your users are going to interact with your design, how you can better communicate the value of the brand through your design.
+Since you do not need to worry too much about various sizes, spacings, colour channels, etc., you can invest your efforts more in how your users are going to interact with your design, how you can better communicate the value of the brand through your design.

 4. Helps you design accessible products

 ADA guidelines are pretty clear.
-Having 4.5:1 contrast ratio for normal text, having certain fixed indicators for disabilities, so on...
+Having a 4.5:1 contrast ratio for normal text, having certain fixed indicators for disabilities, and so on...
 By having these rules predefined, you don't end up going through designs that would fail the ADA tests.

 5. Makes you a more empathetic designer

-As you ask questions to better understand your clients' position, your users' situation, you better understand them and how to position your design.
+As you ask questions to better understand your clients' position, and your users' situation, you better understand them and how to position your design.
 This is such an important and long topic that I will be covering more in detail in a separate article.

 OK, so where does the creativity sit in all these?

 Having these constraints doesn't mean you can't put your touch and creativity on designs.